Ravikrishnan05/MARS-lessons/README.md

 ### Tuning of PI Controller
 Tuning of a PI controller means adjusting the Kp and Ki term to achieve the optimized controller output by minimizing error and avoid overshooting and oscillation.
 Their are some rules that follows for tuning a PI controller.

-Tuning controller involves adjusting Kp and Ki for optimal system control.
+1) Tuning controller involves adjusting Kp and Ki for optimal system control.
-Start with initial guesses for Kp and Ki.
+2) Start with initial guesses for Kp and Ki.
-Set Ki value to ‘0’
+3) Set Ki value to ‘0’
-Gradually increase Kp to achieve a fast response without excessive overshoot.
+4) Gradually increase Kp to achieve a fast response without excessive overshoot.
-Introduce Ki and incrementally raise it to eliminate steady-state error.
+5) Introduce Ki and incrementally raise it to eliminate steady-state error.
-Continuously fine-tune Kp and Ki, considering their impact on overshoot, setting time and steady state error.
+6) Continuously fine-tune Kp and Ki, considering their impact on overshoot, setting time and steady state error.
-Test the controller under various condition.
+7) Test the controller under various condition.
-Tuning is an iterative process, and optimal parameters may vary for different systems, requiring practice and experience to achieve stable and effective control.
+8) Tuning is an iterative process, and optimal parameters may vary for different systems, requiring practice and experience to achieve stable and effective control.

-motor driver lm298n
-esp32
-pid
-power

 ## BMS
 In general, the BMS does the following tasks: